shivanivarshney/deliveroo/README.md

 - Parses a cron string in the standard format with five time fields (minute, hour, day of month, month, and day of week) plus a command.
 - Supports special characters such as `*`, `,`, `-`, and `/`.
-- Allows specifying days of the week using numerical values (0-6).
+- Allows specifying range using numerical values (0-6).
 - Does not require any external dependencies.

 ## Installation